 Watchfire further developed Bobby and included it as the Accessibility Module of its Watchfire® WebXM™ application.
 WebXM™ was designed to help the online business better manage its brand by complying with accessibility guidelines and best practices.

 With Watchfire's acquisition of Bobby in 2004, and then the later acquisition of Watchfire by IBM in 2007, Bobby ceased to be available as a free service or standalone product.

 However, as a testimony to the true value of Bobby, it's morphed into one of the tests included in IBM's Rational Policy Tester Accessibility Edition software, the enterprise application for testing websites.

 What Bobby Approved Means

-Bobby approval was covered in detail on Accessible.org, while it was a showcase of accessible website development.
-(Now it helps the disabled get the disability grants and benefits they're entitled to.)
+Bobby approval was covered in detail on Ability-Mission.org, while it was a showcase of accessible website development.
+(Now it helps people who are disabled get the disability grants and benefits they're entitled to.)

-Because the so-called Priority 1, 2 and 3 issues did not apply to pages on Accessible.org, it qualified to be AAA Bobby Approved and thus entitled to use the AAA Bobby Approval icon.
+Because the so-called Priority 1, 2 and 3 issues did not apply to pages on Ability-Mission.org, it qualified to be AAA Bobby Approved and thus entitled to use the AAA Bobby Approval icon.